 The major components of a simple-cycle (or open-cycle) gas turbine power unit are: A gas turbine, a gear (when needed), a generator, a compressor and a burner.
-In Figure 7 a simple-cycle gas turbine is shown.
+In Figure 15 a simple-cycle gas turbine is shown.
 At 1 there is an air inlet which is compressed (stream 2).
 In the combustion chamber (C.C.) air is added to the combustion.
-The heated air and gas (stream 3) are sent to the gas turbine where it is expanded.
-This makes the shaft and hence the generator rotate.
+The mixture of compressed air and gas (stream 3) is burnt and sent to the gas turbine (GT) where it is expanded.
+This makes the turbine shaft and hence the generator (G) rotate.
 The exhaust gas is released in stream 4.

-Figure 7: Process diagram of a SCGT (ref.
+Figure 155: Process diagram of a Simple-Cycle Gas Turbine (SCGT) (ref.
 1)